run-ai/docs/docs/developer/deprecated/researcher-rest-api/overview.md

 !!!
 Warning
     Researcher Kubernetes API is deprecated.
-See [Cluster API](../../cluster-api/workload-overview-dev.md) for its replacement.## Endpoint URL for API
+See [Cluster API](../../cluster-api/workload-overview-dev.md) for its replacement.

 The purpose of the Researcher REST API is to provide an easy-to-use programming interface for submitting, listing, and deleting Jobs.

 There are other APIs that provide the same functionality.
 Specifically: